-The trustees present their annual report together with the accounts and independent auditor's report of the charitable company for the period 1 September 2021 to 31 August 2022.
+The trustees present their annual report together with the accounts and independent auditor's report of the charitable company for the period 1 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The Academy trust operates an Academy for pupils aged 11-19 serving a large catchment area in St Helens attracting students from St Helens close surrounding areas.
 The school was built for a capacity of 270 in each year group and 250 in the sixth form.
 The school has since increased its PAN to 290 in each year group and 250 in the sixth form.
-The number on roll in the school census on 5th October 2021 was 1662.
+The number on roll in the school census on 5th October 2022 was 1662.
 The school is heavily oversubscribed with a large number of first choice applications.
 The school takes 290 students in each year group.
-The school has the same capacity in September 2022.
+The school has the same capacity in September 2023 however due to this being a bulge year the Local Authority asked the school to take over numbers.
 The Trustees vision for the school is that we are the outstanding, inclusive 11-19 comprehensive school of first choice for all students from the local community.